notalenanot/a/README.md

   workflows/
 ```

-The backend exposes two endpoints under `/api` which return a random joke and
+The backend exposes several endpoints under `/api`:

+- `/api/joke` returns a random joke.
-current weather information.
-The React application located in `my-app/`
+- `/api/weather` returns current weather information.
+- `/api/foia` generates a FOIA request letter when provided request details.

-includes a simple chat UI that calls these endpoints.
+The React application located in `my-app/` includes a simple chat UI that calls these endpoints.

 Additional capabilities include:
 - Voice input and output powered by the Web Speech API.